juanep97/iop4/README.md

 ## Citing IOP4

-If you use IOP4, or any result derived with it, we kindly ask you to cite the following references:
+If you use IOP4, or any result derived from it, we kindly ask you to cite the following references:

 <div>
 <a href="https://zenodo.org/doi/10.5281/zenodo.10222722"><img src="https://zenodo.org/badge/636786270.svg" alt="DOI"></img></a>